 Alpha Software Blog

 What Is A Gemba Walk?
-Use It to Get Back To Work
+Gemba Walk Examples

-Businesses whose leaders regularly do Gemba Walks find they lead to continuous improvement and aid in lean manufacturing.
+Businesses whose leaders regularly do these walks find they lead to continuous improvement and aid in lean manufacturing.
 These walks hold benefits for just about all other industries as well.
-Gemba Walks are a powerful tool for understanding how your company actually operates, so you can make improvement towards how it’s supposed to operate.
+These walks are a powerful tool for understanding how your company actually operates, so you can make improvements towards how it’s supposed to operate.

 Not all Gemba Walks are created equal, though.
 They need to be performed in the right way.
 The blog post, “Gemba Walk: Where the Real Work Happens,” recommends that you first prepare your team for them, so they know exactly what will be done, and the benefits of doing them.